Bhavika and Maurice

 No, only because what perfume does is so natural.
 Perfumes bottle what attracts us, and pleases us.
 Even people have their own natural scent.
 The world itself is perfumed.

-Where is Osme located and can you tell us about why you chose that area?
+Where is Osme located and why that area?

 What do you see for the future the fragrance industry and for cosmetic/fragrance retail?